 - 122. The funds of the Association may be invested: - (a) in any manner as authorised by the Trustees Act, 1925, as amended; - (b) for the purchase of real estate for investment. - 123.
 Except where otherwise provided, the Central Council shall control the funds of the Association. - 124.
 The books of the Association shall be kept in accordance with the requirements of any applicable Act, the appropriate Australian accounting standards and any other requirements of the By-Laws. - 125.
-The Financial Year of the Association shall be the period of twelve months commencing on 1 January and ending on 31 December in any year. - 126. (a) The Annual Statement of Accounts shall include the Balance Sheet and Statement of Income and Expenditure.
+The Financial Year of the Association shall be the period of twelve months commencing on 1 January and ending on 31 December in any year. - 126. (a) The Annual Statement of Accounts shall include the Balance Sheet and Statement of Income and Expenditure. - (b) The Association shall publish in its journal the Annual Statement of Accounts and the Auditor's report in relation to it or a summary which meets the requirements of any applicable Act. - (c) The Annual Statement of Accounts and the Auditor's report in relation to it shall be presented to the Central Council. - 127.
+The General Secretary shall keep a current account and such other accounts as may be prescribed by the Central Council, in such Bank as may be authorised by the Central Council. - 128. (a) All cheques, electronic fund transfers or drafts upon the funds of the Association shall, except as otherwise provided in this Rule, be authorised by the General Secretary or a person authorised by the General Secretary or person authorised by the General Secretary and any one other of: - (i) The Assistant General Secretary or person authorised by the Assistant General Secretary; - (ii) The President, or in their absence either the Senior Vice President or a Vice President. - (b) All cheques or other withdrawals from petty cash accounts kept by the General Secretary shall be signed by the General Secretary or a person authorised by the General Secretary and then by an officer or employee authorised by the General Secretary.

-- (b) The Association shall publish in its journal the Annual Statement of Accounts and the Auditor's report in relation to it or a summary which meets the requirements of any applicable Act. - (c) The Annual Statement of Accounts and the Auditor's report in relation to it shall be presented to the Central Council. - 127.
-The General Secretary shall keep a current account and such other accounts as may be prescribed by the Central Council, in such Bank as may be authorised by the Central Council. - All cheques or drafts upon the funds of the Association shall, except as otherwise provided in this Rule, be signed by the General Secretary or a person authorised by the General Secretary, then by the Assistant General Secretary or person authorised by the Assistant General Secretary, then by the President or a Vice-President. - (b) All cheques or other withdrawals from petty cash accounts kept by the General Secretary shall be signed by the General Secretary or a person authorised by the General Secretary and then by an officer or employee authorised by the General Secretary. - 129. (a) Central Council may authorise the General Secretary to keep one or more petty cash bank accounts. - (b) Each petty cash bank account shall be kept in such bank as may be authorised by Central Council, and shall be kept on the imprest system for such purposes as may be determined by the Central Council. - (c) Petty cash held in notes and specie shall be kept on the imprest system for such purposes as may be determined by the Central Council. - 130.
+- 129. (a) Central Council may authorise the General Secretary to keep one or more petty cash bank accounts. - (b) Each petty cash bank account shall be kept in such bank as may be authorised by Central Council, and shall be kept on the imprest system for such purposes as may be determined by the Central Council. - (c) Petty cash held in notes and specie shall be kept on the imprest system for such purposes as may be determined by the Central Council. - 130.
 A loan, grant or donation must not be made by the Association unless the Central Council or Executive: - (a) has satisfied itself: - (i) that the making of the loan, grant or donation would be in accordance with the other Rules of the Association; and - (ii) in the case of a loan that, in the circumstances, the security proposed to be given for the repayment of the loan is adequate and the proposed arrangements for the repayment of the loan are satisfactory; and - (b) The Central Council or Executive has approved the making of the loan, grant or donation.